Product Review: The Coronado PST

 Normal glass or Mylar solar filters ("continuum filters") yield what is called a white light or integrated light image.
 They allow us to safely observe the sun's photosphere.
 By passing many different wavelengths of light, it's about what we could see if we were able to look directly at the sun.
 Without getting too technical, hydrogen alpha (Ha) is a very narrow emission line that permits us to see the amazing features that dance in the sun's tenuous outer layer, the chromosphere.
 A Hydrogen alpha filter passes only those wavelengths that correspond to the center of the red Ha spectral line at 6562.8 angstroms.
 To show good detail, a hydrogen-alpha filter must perform with a sub-angstrom bandpass.

-Since I didn't want to commit quite so much money, the PST fit the bill.
+Since I didn't want to commit three times the money for the next step up the Coronado line (Solarmax 40), the PST fit the bill.
 I was aware that the view could not be as good as in the higher priced rigs, but I felt that if I could at least see prominences, it would be money well spent.
 When I first got the PST, tuned it in on the sun, and a prominence snapped into view, it was "YESSSS...money well spent!"

 All told, the PST delivers on what it promises.
 It appears solidly built, with almost all metal parts.
 A 1/4-20 screw hole beneath the focuser housing allows easy mounting on a camera tripod.
 I've mounted it piggyback on my GP-C102 refractor.
 The clock drive makes observing easier, and I can switch between Ha in the PST and a white light view in the 4".
 (Although I pretty much ignore the white light image nowadays.)
 The PST also has a neat little built-in sun-finder, which also helps in lining up the bigger refractor.